pingidentity/pingone-authenticator-sample-app-android/README.md

   - Authentication flow with push notifications using biometric recognition to approve authentication.
   - Send logs option to track customers issues with support ID.
   - Get one time passcode for paired user with timer animation.
+  - Device Integrity validation as a threat protection

 ## Prerequisites